nathanvid/infinitemage-website/content/chapters/chapter_0205.md

 It was the hall of knowledge where all the secrets of the world were said to be recorded.

 "I'll take that place.
-While Rian goes to the Great World Hall, I'll disable the Mecha System.
+While Rian goes to the Great World Hall, I'll disable the Mecca System.
 I should be able to buy some time."

 It sounded good to say buying time, but it was no different from telling him to enter a deathtrap.